How to Use the Excel SUMIF with Blank Cells (3 Methods)

 Things to Remember

-• Be aware whether your dataset contains any white spaces or pseudo blank cells.
-If that is the case, then use the 2nd method.
+• If your dataset contains white spaces or pseudo blank cells, follow the second method.

-• For a clean dataset without pseudo blank cells, you can apply the 1st and 3rd methods to do your task.
+• For a clean dataset without pseudo blank cells, use the first and third methods to accomplish your task.

 Download Practice Workbook